-We began as the Dyslexia Institutes of America back in 2001.
-Our emphasis at the Institutes of America was to diagnose individuals with the condition and provide them with therapy.
-Upon parental recommendation, we ventured into child care, by developing into a private school, providing schooling for students with dyslexia and other learning disabilities that include autism, ADHD/ADD and others.
-We focus on individual teaching with small size classes of not more than 15 students.
-We ensure that our students receive work that is appropriate for their grade at a modified level and pace.
-Upon graduation and receiving a diploma, our high school students have the necessary preparation to move on to college, vocational schools, the military or the work force.
+We began as the Dyslexia Institutes of America in 2001.
+Our emphasis was on diagnosing individuals with dyslexia and providing them with therapeutic services.
+Upon parental recommendations, we ventured into education and eventually became accredited as a private school.
+Immediately following, we began educating students with dyslexia and other varying exceptionalities including, but not limited to, autism, ADHD/ADD and specific learning disabilities.
+We focus on individual teaching with small size classes of not more than 14 students.
+We ensure that our students receive grade appropriate work, at a modified level and pace.
+Upon graduation and receiving a diploma, our high school students have the necessary tools to move on to college, vocational schools, the military, or the work force.

 Private Teacher Qualifications